Kit Advice

 Black bags, however, should never be considered as an option!

 When choosing your sleeping bag, shake it out well and lay it out on the floor.
 The bag will fill with air, and if it deflates quickly and goes flat, it means that it will not retain warmth very well.
-It should also have a hood to keep you warm as most of the warmth is lost through the head.
-Sleeping bags should also come with a compression stuff-sack so that you can pack it down small.
+It should also have a hood and be mummy-shaped to keep you warm.
+Sleeping bags should also come with a stuff-sack with compression straps so that you can pack it down small.
+This is vital for maximising space in your rucksack.
+If you already have a suitable sleeping bag and it does not have compression straps, these can be bought separately.

-Which sleeping bag you choose will depend on the itinerary the group has chosen and how much you feel the cold.
+Which sleeping bag you choose will depend on your destination, the itinerary, and how much you feel the cold.

 Here is some information on sleeping bag seasons:

-• 2 Season Sleeping Bags - Later spring to early autumn when it's not sweltering, but when, you are unlikely to be on the receiving end of cold snaps or snow.
-Around 0 degrees.
+• 2 season - late spring to early autumn when it's not sweltering but when you are unlikely to be on the receiving end of cold snaps or snow

-• 3 Season Sleeping Bags- More technical than a 2-season bag, these are best for mild to cold nights, without frost, but with a very low temperature.
-0 to -5 degrees.
+• 3 season - more technical than a 2-season bag, these are best for mild to cold nights, without frost but with a very low temperature

-• 4 Season Sleeping Bags- The most technical bag!
+• 4 season - the most technical bag!
 These are made for very cold winter nights in the outdoors.
-These are typically bulkier and weigh more, but they do keep you exceptionally warm.
-To -10 degrees.
+These are typically bulkier and weigh more, but they do keep you exceptionally warm

 The sleeping bag liner is a simple item and does not need to be expensive.
-A liner is a good idea, and the reason is two-fold; it can be cooler to sleep in on particularly warm nights and will keep the inside of the sleeping bag clean.
+A liner is a good idea, and the reason is three-fold: it can be cooler to sleep in on particularly warm nights; it will provide additional wartyh if needed on cooler nights; and will keep the inside of the sleeping bag clean.

 Silk liners are the warmest and lightest, but the most expensive.
 Cotton liners are also good and are a cheaper option.
 You could even make your own by sewing up a thin double bedsheet.

-There are several kinds of sleeping mat on the market, foam, inflatable and self-inflating.
-It's worth remembering most of your time could be spent sleeping on the floor, depending on your chosen itinerary.
+There are several kinds of sleeping mat on the market: foam, inflatable, and self-inflating.
+It's worth remembering most of your time could be spent sleeping on the floor, depending on your itinerary.

-• Compressed cell foam mats are much cheaper, and they are almost indestructible, however, they aren't as comfortable as inflatable/self-inflating mats and are bulkier to carry sometimes making it difficult to fit them in the main body of the rucksack.
-These are generally priced at about £5.
+• Compressed cell foam mats are much cheaper and almost indestructible.
+However, they aren't as comfortable as inflatable/self-inflating mats and are bulkier to carry making it difficult to fit them in the main body of the rucksack.

-• Inflatable mats (which look like a beach Lilo) are very comfortable and reasonably light, they will fold up small so that they fit into your rucksack.
-However, they do need to be taken care of while on expedition.
-You should consider bringing a repair kit in case any holes develop while you are away, this type of matt typically comes with a repair kit.
-These can be purchased for around £20
+• Inflatable mats are very comfortable and reasonably light.
+They will fold up small so that they fit into your rucksack, however, they do need to be taken care of while on expedition.
+You should consider bringing a repair kit in case any holes develop while you are away.
+This type of mat typically comes with a repair kit.

-• Self-inflating mat (Thermarest style) are comfortable, extremely light and they will fold up very small so that they fit into your rucksack with no problem at all.
-As with the above mat they do need a lot of care while on expedition and you will need a puncture repair kit, this style often doesn’t come with them.
-Typically, these are priced at £50+.
+• Self-inflating mat are comfortable, extremely light and they will fold up very small so that they fit into your rucksack with no problem at all.
+As with the above, they do need a lot of care while on expedition and you will need a puncture repair kit.
+This style often doesn’t come with them.

 They can be brought very cheaply from around £5 per stick to anything as high as £150 a stick.
-If you are only going to use them once, a cheaper option would be advisable, if you do lots of walking weigh up your options.
+If you are only going to use them once, a cheaper option would be advisable whereas if you do lots of walking weigh up your options.

 If you are going to use them, two is more advisable than one and if you aren’t going to invest time in learning to use them properly/have no problems walking long distances with weight on your back, perhaps leave these off the kit packing list.